worldbank/metadata-editor-docs/docs/quick_start_image.md

-# Quick Start: Image
+# Quick start: Image

 In this example, we will document an image extracted from the World Bank photo collection in Flickr (https://www.flickr.com/photos/worldbank/14131666634/in/album-72157626025379650).
 This image shows a tomato stand in a market near Ramallah’s main mosque.
 We assume that you want to publish the image in a data catalog, with a link to the World Bank's photo album.

-The only file you need to reproduce this Quick-Start example is the image file *.../image/wb_photo_food_market.jpg* (feel free to use another image of your choice).
+The only file you need to reproduce this Quick start example is the image file *.../image/wb_photo_food_market.jpg* (feel free to use another image of your choice).

-> This Quick Start section does not include detailed guidance on documenting images.
+> This Quick start section does not include detailed guidance on documenting images.
 For comprehensive instructions, see the chapter **Documenting Data – Images**.

 ## Step 1: Create a new project and add a thumbnail